The Vermont Statutes Online

 (D) blowouts, cave-ins, seepages, and fires;

-(4) require the testing of wells used in connection with the production of oil and gas including, but not limited to, production, injection, and disposal wells;
+(4) require the testing of wells used in connection with the production of oil and gas including production, injection, and disposal wells;

 (5) require the licensing of oil and gas well drillers and the furnishing of a reasonable performance bond or other good and sufficient surety, conditioned for the performance of the duty to plug and restore the drilling site of each dry or abandoned well, and to repair each well causing waste or pollution if repair will prevent the waste or pollution;